Kotlin/kotlinx.serialization/docs/json.md

 > You can get the full code [here](../guide/example/example-json-07.kt).

 As you can see, `version`, `website` and `description` fields are not present in output JSON on the first line.
-Also, during decoding, the missing nullable property has received a `null` value and optional nullable properties are filled with default values.
+After decoding, the missing nullable property `website` without a default values has received a `null` value, while nullable properties `version` and `description` are filled with their default values:

 ```text
 {"name":"kotlinx.serialization","language":"Kotlin"}
 Project(name=kotlinx.serialization, language=Kotlin, version=1.2.2, website=null, description=null)
 ```

-This flag is set to `true` by default as it is the default behavior across different versions of the library.
+`explicitNulls` is `true` by default as it is the default behavior across different versions of the library.

 <!--- TEST -->